-However, due to the negative connotations that takeovers are associated with, many companies will claim they have in the process of merging with another company, even though it’s an inaccurate term.
+Acquisitions are normally divided up into two types – friendly and hostile.
+Because of the negative connotations associated with acquisitions and takeovers (mostly from hostile takeovers), many companies will claim they are in the process of merging with another company, even though it’s an inaccurate term.

-Accelerating is a good strategy to use when a larger company purchases a smaller company and uses its best resources in order to speed up market access for the smaller company’s products.
+Accelerating – This is when a larger company purchases a smaller company and uses its superior resources in order to speed up market access for the smaller company’s products.

-Consolidating works when one company buys another company in order to remove their competition from an already over-supplied market.
+Consolidating – This is when a larger company purchases another smaller company in order to remove their competition from an already over-supplied market.

 - Intellectual property

 This method is often more cost-effective than it would be for the larger company to develop them on its own.